FIWARE/catalogue/README.md

     data into a time series database (CrateDB and Timescale)
 -   The [Scorpio](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an NGSI-LD Broker, i.e. supports the new NGSI-LD linked data standard, which is an evolution of NGSI v2.
+-   The [Orion-LD](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is an alternative NGSI-LD Broker, the central component for everything related with Linked Data.

 Further information can be found on dedicated pages linked to [Core Context Management](./core/README.md)